Redirecting to new website: https://swatigupta.tech …

 - combinatorial, convex and robust optimization with applications in online learning and data-driven decision-making under partial information (here’s a LIDS article about some of this work),

 - optimization with applications in pricing and revenue management, inventory routing and machine learning (here’s a Huffington Post article about some of our work on pricing),

 - strategic behavior, fairness and “unintended” bias in decisions (a growing list of problems identified in current learning and optimization methods and the data they use)

 I can be contacted via email: swatig at mit dot edu.

 List of collaborators: Michel Goemans, Patrick Jaillet, Dimitris Bertsimas, Georgia Perakis, Naveen Garg, Amitabha Tripathi, Martin Demaine, Kristen LeFevre, Atul Prakash, Maxime Cohen, John Silberholz, Iain Dunning, Joel Tay, Jeremy Kalas, Nishita Agarwal, Thulasi J Rangan.

 I will join as an assistant professor in the Industrial & Systems Engineering department of Georgia Institute of Technology, starting Fall 2018.
 I am happy to talk with enthusiastic prospective graduate students interested in Operations Research, Algorithms Combinatorics and Optimization or the Machine Learning PhD programs at Georgia Tech.
-I can be contacted via email (swatig at alum dot mit dot edu).
+I can be contacted via email (swatig at mit dot edu).

 11/2017: I am giving a talk about “Learning What Works Best When” at Visa Research, Palo Alto.